-The Business Ventures Division is responsible for creating and managing sustainable revenue-generating business enterprises that provide economic development opportunities for the people from the Northwest district while generating revenues that circulate back into the Foundation’s services and programs for the people.
+Using the strategies for social entrepreneurship, the Fanapi Foundation supports the efforts at the Fanapi Center to create and manage sustainable revenue-generating business enterprises that provide economic development opportunities for the people from the Northwest district while generating revenues that circulate back into the Foundation’s services and programs for the people.
+We also support the Center’s long-term goal to become a local field partner for Kiva and other globally-based microfinancing organizations to fund promising Fanapi entrepreneurs to operate successful small business enterprises in the community.

 The Atawe Store is a public-benefit business at the Center which will sell goods that are specifically useful for outer islanders.
 The inventory will include but not limited to these items: fabrics, school uniforms, tools, rice, canned food, fishing equipment, solar panels, inverters, water pumps, flashlights, axes, canoe sails, etc. Fanapi islanders living in Guam, Hawaii, U.S mainland, and anywhere in the world can create credits online using the Fanapi Funds services (see below) to send money (remittances) to relatives at home, pay tuition for relatives in school, or purchase merchandise at the Fanapi Store to be picked up by their designated relatives in Chuuk.